-- Remove the detector front cover and detach the power supply terminal block, located at the top left inside the detector.
+- 1. Remove the detector front cover, and then detach the power supply terminal block, located at the top left inside the detector.
 (Refer to Figure 2 on page 5 for a photograph of the detector with the front cover removed.
-Refer to Figure 9 on page 18 for a detailed photograph of the power supply terminals.) - 2.
+Refer to Figure 9 below for a detailed photograph of the power supply terminals.) - 2.
 Connect 0 V and +24 VDC to the 0V and 24V screw terminals respectively. - 3.
 Connect the shielded (screened) wire to the ground stud on the docking station. - 4.
 Connect a second wire from the Earth terminal to the docking station ground stud.
-Figure 4 on page 10 shows the location of the ground stud. - 5.
-Connect the ground wires to the ground stud.
+Figure 4 on page 10 shows the location of the ground stud for both types of docking stations. - 5.
+Connect the ground wires to the ground stud. - 6.
+Replace the terminal block with the same orientation as when removed.